He’s accused of murdering 25 patients. Nurses say he never broke protocol.

 In July, a sweeping internal review by hospital officials led to the firing of almost two dozen employees, including nurses, physicians and members of the pharmacy management team.
 Lamb also stepped down, saying it would take time to "restore our patients' and community's trust."

-Three former Mount Carmel nurses spoke with NBC News about their interactions with Husel, and for the first time gave a glimpse into the inner workings of an ICU that became the focal point of a criminal investigation.
+Three former Mount Carmel nurses spoke with NBC News about their interactions with Husel, and for the first time, they gave a glimpse into the inner workings of an ICU that became the focal point of a criminal investigation.

-"It's so far-fetched that anyone could think this was criminal," said Brandi Wells, a Mount Carmel nurse since 2003 who became part of the ICU investigation and was fired in July.
+"It's so far-fetched that anyone could think this was criminal," said Brandi Wells, who had been a Mount Carmel nurse since 2003 but became part of the ICU investigation and was fired in July.

-When Mount Carmel, one of the largest hospital systems in central Ohio, hired Husel in 2013, a synthetic opioid known as fentanyl was being commonly ordered by hospital doctors to relieve acute pain.
+When Mount Carmel, one of the largest hospital systems in central Ohio, hired Husel in 2013, hospital doctors were commonly ordering a synthetic opioid known as fentanyl to relieve acute pain.

-The nurses in the ICU said such opioids were generally a "last resort" for alleviating discomfort, and it was their job to make sure the patients were as comfortable as possible.
+The nurses in the ICU said that such opioids were generally a "last resort" to alleviate discomfort and that it was their job to make sure the patients were as comfortable as possible.

-Becky McNeil, a former clinical educator at Mount Carmel who began her career as a registered nurse in the ICU in 2000, said patients who were being kept alive by a ventilator and other life support were evaluated differently.
-If life support was being withdrawn, she said, those patients might require a higher fentanyl dose than a patient who didn't have minutes left to live.
+Becky McNeil, a former clinical educator at Mount Carmel who began her career as a registered nurse in the ICU in 2000, said patients who were being kept alive by ventilators and other life support measures were evaluated differently.
+If life support was being withdrawn, she said, those patients might require higher doses of fentanyl than would patients who didn't have minutes left to live.

 And just because someone was uncommunicative or unconscious, she added, didn't mean they weren't in pain and didn't require relief.

-Mount Carmel said Husel's alleged actions were first brought to its attention in October 2018, when it received a "formal report" regarding the doctor.
-Details about who made the report were not made public.
-At that point, there were 21 patients who died under Husel's care whose deaths would become part of the larger investigation.
+Mount Carmel said the accusations against Husel were brought to its attention in October 2018, when it received a "formal report" regarding the doctor.
+Details about who submitted the report were not made public.
+At that point, 21 patients had died under Husel's care whose deaths would become part of the larger investigation.

-The hospital system said Husel ordered extreme and potentially fatal drug doses for 29 patients, and hospital officials added that five of those patients were administered the medicine at a point when their conditions could have improved.
-The 10 former employees in their lawsuit denied that those five deaths could have been avoided, saying those patients were all suffering from multiple organ failure and "reached the point where further treatment was futile."
+The hospital system said Husel ordered extreme and potentially fatal drug doses for 29 patients; hospital officials said five of them were administered the medicine when their conditions could have improved.
+The 10 former employees denied in their lawsuit that those five deaths could have been avoided, saying the patients all suffered from multiple organ failure and had "reached the point where further treatment was futile."

-Six other patients also received high doses under Husel's care, hospital officials said in their timeline of events, but they don't believe it led to their deaths.
+Six other patients also received high doses under Husel's care, hospital officials said in their timeline of events, but they do not believe the doses led to their deaths.

-Among the cases with high doses investigated include an 80-year-old woman who suffered cardiac arrest four days before she was administered 1,000 micrograms of fentanyl in the ICU, dying 23 minutes later; a 37-year-old woman suffering from liver ailments as she battled ovarian cancer who was administered 1,000 micrograms of fentanyl, dying 14 minutes later; and an 82-year-old woman suffering from stomach pain and pneumonia and was put on a ventilator before she was administered 2,000 micrograms of fentanyl, dying in five minutes.
+The high-dose cases under investigation include those of an 80-year-old woman who suffered cardiac arrest four days before she was administered 1,000 micrograms of fentanyl in the ICU 23 minutes before she died, a 37-year-old woman suffering from liver ailments as she battled ovarian cancer who was administered 1,000 micrograms of fentanyl 14 minutes before she died and an 82-year-old woman suffering from stomach pain and pneumonia and was put on a ventilator before she was administered 2,000 micrograms of fentanyl five minutes before she died.

-The cases in which Husel was charged with murder involved the ordering of at least 500 micrograms of fentanyl.

-Dr. Lewis Nelson, a professor and chair of the Department of Emergency Medicine at Rutgers New Jersey Medical School in Newark, said in general, he might give the sickest person suffering in the ICU 100 or 200 micrograms of fentanyl over an hour.
+Dr. Lewis Nelson, a professor and chairman of the Department of Emergency Medicine at Rutgers New Jersey Medical School in Newark, said that in general, he might give the sickest person in the ICU 100 or 200 micrograms of fentanyl over an hour.

 "It would be very atypical to give 2,000," Nelson said in an interview.
 "Maybe in an operating room, and even there that is high."

-Most hospitals don't have an upper limit as to how much fentanyl can be provided because each patient and their medical needs are different, although there are "informal parameters" that nurses and pharmacists are aware of when it comes to powerful drugs such as fentanyl, Nelson said.
+Most hospitals don't limit how much fentanyl can be provided because individual patients and their medical needs are different, although there are "informal parameters" that nurses and pharmacists are aware of when it comes to such powerful drugs as fentanyl, Nelson said.

-But some of the families have said in their lawsuits that they were not consulted about the painkillers, and Columbus-based attorney David Shroyer, who is representing some of them, told NBC News his medical experts "have all said these are extreme, high doses and never should have been given under these circumstances."
+But some of the families have said in their lawsuits that they were not consulted about the painkillers, and David Shroyer, a lawyer in Columbus who is representing some of them, told NBC News that his medical experts "have all said these are extreme, high doses and never should have been given under these circumstances."

-"We're alleging that the nurses and pharmacists should have been questioning the amounts," Shroyer said, adding that the suits are in the discovery phase to determine what policies were in place for staff at Mount Carmel at the time and if they were insufficient.
+"We're alleging that the nurses and pharmacists should have been questioning the amounts," Shroyer said, adding that the suits were in the discovery phase to determine what policies were in place at the time and whether they were insufficient.

-The lawsuit filed by the former Mount Carmel employees says there was no ceiling at the hospital for fentanyl doses related to the removal of a patient's breathing tube and other life support measures and that the policy at the time allowed doctors to give an amount they believed was necessary.
+The lawsuit filed by the former Mount Carmel employees says that there was no ceiling for fentanyl doses related to the removal of a patient's breathing tube and other life support measures and that the policy at the time allowed doctors to give what they believed was necessary.

 The dosing decisions also were "fully consistent with the recommendations of the published medical literature on the topic, none of which warned of a risk inherent in the use of too much medication, but which did warn of the risks in using too little," according to the suit.

-The suit cites studies that say the amount of palliative pain medication given in the ICU has no effect on whether a patient survives once their ventilator is removed.
+The suit cites studies that say the amount of palliative pain medication given in the ICU has no effect on whether patients survive once their ventilators are removed.

-Those who worked inside the ICU with Husel say that while they were not privy to all of the cases in question, they are confident in their colleagues' decisions.
+Those who worked in the ICU with Husel say that while they were not privy to all of the cases in question, they are confident in their colleagues' decisions.

 "No one broke policy," Wells said.
 "Everything was done for the patient, for their comfort, to prevent agony at the end of life."

-The state medical board in January suspended Husel's license to practice based on the hospital's allegations against him.
-His trial is scheduled to begin next June — a legal battle that is certain to set up a debate over when end-of-life comfort care using opioids crosses the line into murder.
+The State Medical Board of Ohio suspended Husel's license to practice in January based on the hospital's allegations.
+His trial is scheduled to begin in June — a legal battle that is certain to set up a debate over when end-of-life comfort care using opioids crosses the line into murder.

-His defense team, which includes high-profile attorney Jose Baez, who has represented Casey Anthony and Aaron Hernandez, submitted a witness list this month of more than 150 people, ranging from patients' families to former Mount Carmel employees.
-It's unclear if any of the former employees in the latest suit are among them.
+His defense team, which includes high-profile lawyer Jose Baez, who has represented Casey Anthony and Aaron Hernandez, submitted a witness list this month of more than 150 people, from patients' ralatives to former Mount Carmel employees.
+It's unclear whether any of the former employees in the latest suit are among them.

 Beth Macioce-Quinn, who began her nursing career at Mount Carmel in 1995, spearheaded a petition supporting Husel that was signed by 36 employees, including her fellow ICU nurses, after he was fired.